100559155/MLA-Final-Project/README.md

 - Cons: Still bag-of-words-based; lacks deep semantic context.

-**Word2Vec (spaCy and Google’s model (billions of trained tokens))**
+**Word2Vec (spaCy and Google’s model (billions of trained tokens))** The file "Word2Vec Avg_model.pkl" has the ML model generated for this section.
+The file "Google Word2Vec Avg_model.pkl" has the ML model generated for this section.

 - In this section to be positively evaluated, we also used a Google trained token called “GoogleNews-vectors-negative300”  to provide further analysis into words and sentiment.
 - Technique: Averaged word embeddings to create document vectors.
 "Google News embeddings are trained on formal news text, while movie reviews often contain slang, informal language, or sarcasm."